tuhiproject/tuhi/README.md

   Property: DrawingsAvailable (at)
       An array of timestamps of the available drawings.
 The timestamp of each drawing can be used as argument to GetJSONData().
+Timestamps are in seconds since the Epoch and may be used to display information to the user or sort data.
       Read-only

   Property: Listening (b)